 Add text context for anything not in the documents

-Add Changes to Be Made as you identify action items
+Review Observations and add Changes as you identify action items

-Build and customize the Guide on the Overview page
+Build and customize the Guide in the Review & output phase

 Invite the client to the portal when ready